elhidraouij/boost-your-code/_posts/2025-02-05-how-i-built-a-deeplearning-framework-from-scratch.md

 - Train fully-connected models
 - And finally, infer from data

-## Uderstand the untold secrets behind over-mystigied neural network
+## Uderstand the untold secrets behind overmystified neural network

 ### A biological neuron